janfeitkenhauer/Brightway25/README.md

 ```conda activate env_bw25```
 6. Optional: If you are missing the right kernel in jupyter, use this command (in active environment):
 ```python -m ipykernel install --user --name env_bw25 --display-name "Python (env_bw25)"```
-7. Start jupyter and continue with the notebok.
+7. Start jupyter in your LCA directory and continue with the notebok.